 This can ultimately cause resistance to insulin which can set the road to developing diabetes, high blood pressure, increase cholesterol and increase the risk of developing heart disease.
 Large deposits of visceral fat have been related to various types of cancer, like colorectal and breast cancer, stroke, dementia and Alzheimer’s disease.

 However, all is not lost.
-There is a way to stop the deposits of this type of fat and reverse it altogether.
-Changes in your lifestyle which include proper diet and increased physical activity will increase the body’s usage of the visceral fat deposits and decrease the risk for heart disease development.
+There is a way to lose visceral fat, stop the deposits of this type of fat and reverse it altogether.
+Changes in your lifestyle which include proper diet and increased physical activity will increase the body’s usage of visceral fat deposits and decrease the risk of heart disease development.

 The best way to find out if you have too much visceral fat is to measure your midsection.
 And the most precise way to find out if you are at a risk is to have a CT scan or MRI scan.
 These procedures are very expensive and not necessary from a medical standpoint.

 1. You should follow a properly customized diet plan according to your needs

+The main weapon to lose visceral fat is your diet.
 A good strategy is to fill up on fresh veggies and fruits which are full of nutrients and fiber which will ease the digestion.
 You need to consult with a professional nutritionist who will help you design proper diet plan as per your needs with the primary aim of health improvement and weight loss.